Nakebenihime/KeepNote/README.md

 ### INSTALL BACKEND COMPONENTS
 - JAVA 8+
 - MAVEN 3.3+

 #### INSTALL JAVA
-Spring Boot 2.3.3.RELEASE requires JAVA 8 and is compatible up to JAVA 14.
-Spring Boot can be used with “classic” Java development tools or installed as a command line tool.
-Either way, you need Java SDK v1.8 or higher.

 1. visit [oracle.com](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) official website
 2. select the windows x64 installer